-Global markets continue to provide evidence of the value to be found in sustainably growing, secular opportunities.
-With scope for further re-rating and expectations that volatility will remain elevated, we believe this backdrop is ideal for investors capable of identifying the market’s long-term winners.
-While factors such as technological regulation and trade remain in focus, we believe that structural factors promoting a world which is ‘lower for longer’ remain in place.
-This should ensure that companies which can sustain above-average growth remain attractive.
-We therefore retain our focus on companies with durable competitive advantages, as we believe these are best-placed to sustain high returns on capital and earnings growth through the market cycle.
+Global equity markets continue to provide evidence of the value to be found in secular winners which can sustainably outgrow their peers.
+With scope for these names to positively re-rate and expectations that volatility will remain somewhat elevated, we believe this backdrop is ideal for investors with the ability to identify undervalued, long-term opportunities.
+While factors such as technological regulation and trade may remain in focus in the short-term, we feel that structural factors driving a world which is ‘lower for longer’ will shape markets further into the future.
+We therefore retain our focus on companies with durable competitive advantages, as we believe these names are best-placed to sustain high returns on capital and earnings growth through the market cycle.

 The commentary gives the views of the portfolio manager at the time of writing.
 Any forecasts or commentary included in this document are not guaranteed to occur.